 Each person’s response to the presence of Christ is individual, yet Scripture does describe in general what it looks like to “persist in doing good” (Rom 2:7; John 5:29).
 Those who are responding to God’s grace in Christ – even if they don’t recognize that this is what they’re doing – will grow in manifesting the fruit of the Holy Spirit – “love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.”
 They are growing in the character of Christ’s self-giving love (though imperfect like all of us!).

 Matthew 25 also refers to goats – people who will not be with God in eternity.
 Today this is a controversial idea.
 Yet it’s important to try to make sense of what Jesus is saying.
 God continues to reach out in love, through the Gospel and conscience, seeking to win all people to himself (1 Timothy 2:3).
 Still, some people persistently choose to turn away from what is good and true, from light and love, as this can be experienced and embraced in their lives.
 To turn away from and destroy their own humanity in the image of God.
 This includes some who profess faith in Christ (Matt.
 7:21-27).
 In this way they make it clear that they do not want to be with God.
 Do not want to bear the image of God.
 They want to be as far away from God and from true humanity as possible – a desire God ultimately and reluctantly grants.
+Though with tears, as Jesus wept over Jerusalem.

 In sum, Jesus is humankind’s only basis for union with God.
 Apart from Jesus’ death for the forgiveness of sins and his bodily resurrection, no one could be saved.
 But the question is, can people ultimately enter God’s Kingdom through Jesus without knowing that it is him?
 Scripture answers yes.